-The 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp., a Delaware corporation ("FSC" or the "Company"), will be held at [•] on [•], at [•], local time.
+The 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp., a Delaware corporation ("FSC" or the "Company"), will be held at the Courtyard Rye, 631 Midland Avenue, Rye, New York 10580, on April 13, 2016, at 10:00 a.m., local time.
 At the Annual Meeting, stockholders will consider and vote on:

-- the election of three directors, each to serve until the 2019 Annual Meeting of Stockholders or until his successor is duly elected and qualified (Proposal 1); - a proposal to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the fiscal year ending September 30, 2016 (Proposal 2); - a non-binding stockholder proposal relating to a reduction in fees paid to Fifth Street Management, the Company's investment advisor (Proposal 3); - a binding proposal put forth by RiverNorth to terminate the Investment Advisory Agreement with Fifth Street Management (Proposal 4); and - · such other business as may properly come before the Annual Meeting and any adjournments or postponements.
+- the election of three directors, each to serve until the 2019 Annual Meeting of Stockholders or until his successor is duly elected and qualified (Proposal 1); - a proposal to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the fiscal year ending September 30, 2016 (Proposal 2); and - · such other business as may properly come before the Annual Meeting and any adjournments or postponements.

-THE COMPANY'S BOARD OF DIRECTORS, INCLUDING THE INDEPENDENT DIRECTORS, UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THE COMPANY'S DIRECTOR NOMINEES DESCRIBED IN THE ACCOMPANYING PROXY STATEMENT (PROPOSAL 1), "FOR" THE PROPOSAL TO RATIFY THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING SEPTEMBER 30, 2016 (PROPOSAL 2), AND "AGAINST" THE BINDING PROPOSAL PUT FORTH BY RIVERNORTH TO TERMINATE THE INVESTMENT ADVISORY AGREEMENT WITH FIFTH STREET MANAGEMENT (PROPOSAL 4).
+THE COMPANY'S BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THE COMPANY'S DIRECTOR NOMINEES DESCRIBED IN THE ACCOMPANYING PROXY STATEMENT (PROPOSAL 1) AND "FOR" THE PROPOSAL TO RATIFY THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING SEPTEMBER 30, 2016 (PROPOSAL 2).